On Meta-Prompting: Background

 \subsubsection{Assumptions on Prompt Execution}

 At runtime, the prompt sent to the model is the concatenation (or replacement) of the system and user prompts and inputs.
 We assume that the system prompt does not ever change.

-Contemporary autoregressive LLMs are stochastic (unless parametrized otherwise) and operate over tokens, not characters.
+As we will see in the next sections, this is a weak assumption since the system prompt depends on the choice of category.
+As seen earlier, contemporary autoregressive LLMs are stochastic (unless parametrized otherwise) and operate over tokens, not characters.
 They generate their output by mapping probabilities into tokens (\emph{decoding}) starting from some token (e.g., \BOS), and stop when a pre-specified maximum output length, or another token denoting end of generation (e.g., \EOS), has been reached.

 Given that different LLMs have their own way of mapping strings to tokens and then to integers (\emph{tokenization}), we only restrict the length of tokenized strings to the model's predefined maximum sequence length $k$ (the sum of the input and output), and denote this set as $\Sigma^k$.
 We assume tokenization to happen implicitly.